ocaml-community/utop/README.md

 `utop.el` is a package that provides `utop` integration with Emacs.
-The package allows you to run `utop` inside Emacs and to evaluate code in it straight from your source buffers (with the help with `utop-minor-mode`).
+The package allows you to run `utop` inside Emacs and to evaluate code in it straight from your source buffers (with the help of `utop-minor-mode`).

 Those features are covered in more details in the ["Usage"](#usage-emacs) section.